 We believe that the physical space allocated for learning must be one that encourages and inspires students to think outside the box.
 We can’t expect to create a new generation of inventors, innovators and entrepreneurs unless, at the most visceral level, we are prepared to break with tradition and define our space and future.

 Each campus was designed to be functional and relevant to the needs of students and staff.
-From the unique architecture, to the use of vibrant colours, to the continuous upgrade and maintenance; SBCS has created a stimulating and comfortable learning environment for our students.
-This and coming years promise an expanded library and improved study facilities in Champs Fleurs; the expansion and upgrade of the Centre for Media Studies in Port of Spain; the opening of a new Customer Service area and a remodeling of the Course Administration Department in San Fernando.
+From the unique architecture to the use of vibrant colours, to the continuous upgrade and maintenance; SBCS has created a stimulating and comfortable learning environment for our students.

-Our buildings were designed by Architect Roy Mahabir, who has over the years sought to bring to life the unique educational vision of Dr. Robin Maraj; faithfully reproduced with the design of each new campus.
-Mr. Mahabir created a cohesive yet unique architectural facade for each campus, utilising the construction talents of contractors Helarion Bernard and Sunil Seepersad at the Champs Fleurs Campus and Sunil Seepersad at the Port of Spain, San Fernando and Trincity Campuses.
+Our buildings were designed by Architect Roy Mahabir, who has over the years sought to bring to life the unique educational vision of Dr Robin Maraj; faithfully reproduced with the design of each new campus.
+Mr Mahabir created a cohesive yet unique architectural facade for each campus, utilising the construction talents of contractors Helarion Bernard and Sunil Seepersad at the Champs Fleurs campus, and Sunil Seepersad at the San Fernando and Trincity campuses.